induane/asinine-website/topics/articles/editorial/article_23.rst

 It's unlikely that Damore is going to read this article [#f1]_ but in the interests of being open I have to admit that I find his memo somewhat disturbing.
 It's not disturbing so much because of the views it represents but rather the nature of it.
-The pieces in the article fit extremely well and the whole thing is created with an air of both humility and knowledgeably that lends itself to being *extremely* persuasive.
+The pieces in the article fit together well and the whole thing is created with an air of both humility and knowledgeably that lends itself to being *extremely* persuasive.
 Reading along on my first trip through the memo I found myself thinking "This isn't so bad.
 It's really reasonable.
-All of this sounds well reasoned and rings of truth."
+All of this sounds well reasoned and rings of truth.
+And he is honest enough to note he may be wrong or biased!"
 I initially was somewhat surprised by all of the vitriol surrounding the memo and it wasn't until I'd had some time to digest it that doubt crept back in.

 The first part that jumped out at me was the following :ref:`quotation <gog_gender_cause>`: